gravadigital/tzsp-reader/README.md

 ### Screenshot
 ![screenshot](https://raw.githubusercontent.com/ideasdelivery/tzsp-reader/master/example/tzsp-reader.png)

+## ChangeLog
+### beta realease 0.0.3
+* ipfile.json added to display labels for ips
+* fix local ip filter

 ### beta release 0.0.2
-In this version you can monitor the traffic and view logs in real time of the requests
+* In this version you can monitor the traffic and view logs in real time of the requests

 ### Planned improvements for realease:
 * Better traffic monitoring